-How do I work with patients?
-For starters, I don't think psychotherapy should be mysterious... just effective!
-I draw from many different theoretical orientations to achieve the goals we'll agree to; however, broadly speaking, I practice psychodynamic psychotherapy in conjunction with evidence-based treatments like Cognitive Behavioral Therapy (CBT) for individuals, and Emotionally Focused Therapy (EFT) for couples.
-Although I do not prescribe medication, I have a strong working knowledge of psychiatric medications and consult regularly with psychiatrists and other treating professionals to coordinate care.
-I welcome any further questions about how I may approach working with your particular concerns.
+How I work with patients depends largely on your goals; however, I draw from different theoretical perspectives to remain up-to-date and creative in helping clients.
+Broadly speaking, I practice a blend of psychodynamic, interpersonal, and supportive psychotherapy in conjunction with evidence-based treatments like Cognitive Behavioral Therapy (CBT) for individuals, and Emotionally Focused Therapy (EFT) for couples.
+My theoretical home is Attachment Theory informed by neuroscience and sociology.
+Although I do not prescribe medication, I have a strong working knowledge of psychiatric medications and coordinate care with psychiatrists and other treating professionals.
+In addition to my work with patients, I provide supervision and consultation for other psychotherapists and psychologists in training.

 Schedule Your First Appointment